naoki0719/flutter_screen_lock/README.md

 - You can change `Cancel` and `Delete` text
 - The UI expands and contracts according to the size of the device
 - You can disable cancellation
-- You can use a custom button to call biometrics etc
+- You can use biometrics
+- Biometrics can be displayed on first launch

 ## Usage